What's The RIGHT

 It Really Works!

-If there is any point in time that you just feel worse, then stop taking the magnesium for a few days and make sure that you drink plenty of water.
+If there is any point in time that you just feel worse, then stop taking that magnesium dosage for a few days and make sure that you drink plenty of water.
 It's VERY unlikely that you could take too much magnesium, but if you do- magnesium is water soluble and any symptoms should go away in a day or two of not taking magnesium.

 If you begin to get loose stools at any time, then decrease the dosage to the last dosage that you DIDN’T have problems.
 If your symptoms begin to resolve, continue taking the same dosage that helped you.